Meet our inclusion champions

 Hayley Woodcock (She/Her)

-“I work within the Business Development Team for Family Fund Business Services, so it’s my job to bring on new clients to generate an income for Family Fund.
+“My role is in the Business Development Team for Family Fund Business Services, so it’s my job to bring on new clients to generate an income for Family Fund.

 “I know first-hand that workplaces have a big role to play in promoting equity, as in the past I was a single parent (to my 13yearold son!) for eight years and experienced the challenges of balancing motherhood whilst building a career.